hassenius/terraform-icp-vmware/README.md

 ### VM Template image preparation

 1. Create a VM image (RHEL or Ubuntu 16.04).
-   * the automation will create an additional block device at unit number 1 (i.e. `/dev/sdb`) for local docker container images  and attempt to configure Docker in [direct-lvm](https://docs.docker.com/storage/storagedriver/device-mapper-driver/#configure-loop-lvm-mode-for-testing) mode.
+   * The automation will create an additional block device at unit number 1 (i.e. `/dev/sdb`) for local docker container images and attempt to configure Docker in direct-lvm or overlay2 mode, depending on your operating system.
+RHEL 7.4 and older will default to devicemapper, RHEL 7.5 and newer will default to Overlay2.
+All supported Ubuntu versions will default to Overlay2.
 Additional block devices are also mounted at various directories that hold ICP data depending on the node role.
-You may pre-install docker, but it must be configured in direct-lvm mode, with the direct-lvm block device as the second disk.
-The simplest way of getting this to work is to create a template with a single OS disk without installing docker and let the automation configure direct-lvm mode.
+You may pre-install docker, but it must be configured in direct-lvm or overlay2 mode.
+For direct-lvm the block device must be set as the second disk.
+The simplest way of getting this to work is to create a template with a single OS disk without installing docker and let the automation configure direct-lvm or overlay2 mode as appropriate.

 1. Ensure that the `ssh_user` can call `sudo` without password.